Andrew-Reid/d3-slippy/README.md

 ### slippy.attribution(*attribution*)

-Can be provided an attribution line, more commonly
+Can be provided an attribution line, more commonly used to return the attribution string when a tile set is provided using the `slippy.tileSet()` method.